deansher/Cy/doc/dependency_management.md

 * Unless the current source for a package has a new major version number, the current contract must be a superset of the previous contract.

-* Each package's current output files must meet the current contract.
+* Each package must meet its contract.